Jacksonville Nursing Home Abuse Attorneys

 It also may include a failure to keep the facility safe to prevent falls and other injuries from unsafe conditions.

 The results of neglect may include bad personal hygiene, bedsores, dehydration, malnutrition, dirty living conditions, and a variety of untreated health problems.

-If you or a loved one have experienced any of these forms of nursing home abuse, contact the experienced nursing home abuse lawyers at Abbott Law Group.
-The attorneys at Abbott Law Group have provided representation to the elderly and their families in the Jacksonville area for over thirty years.
+If you or a loved one have experienced any of these forms of nursing home abuse, contact our experienced nursing home abuse lawyers at Abbott Law Group.
+The attorneys at Abbott Law Group have provided representation to the elderly and their families in the Jacksonville area for over thirty five years.
 Contact us today for a free case evaluation.